kharaderushikesh/face-mask-detection-using-cnn/README.md

 📜 License

 This project is for educational purposes.
-Dataset license: [Unknown on Kaggle] (https://www.kaggle.com/datasets/omkargurav/face-mask-dataset).
+Dataset license: [Unknown on Kaggle](https://www.kaggle.com/datasets/omkargurav/face-mask-dataset).